What is bilirubin?

 Why is bilirubin important?

-SiPhox Health includes bilirubin in our Cardiometabolic+ Panel to help monitor and manage testosterone levels.
+Knowing your bilirubin levels can aid in monitoring and managing testosterone levels.
 Unconjugated (water-insoluble) bilirubin is bound to albumin, a protein that transports it from the bloodstream to the liver.
 The liver is responsible for processing unconjugated bilirubin into conjugated (water soluble) bilirubin, which is excreted into bile before leaving the body through urine and feces.
 The levels of bilirubin in the blood are an important indicator of liver function and health.

 High levels of bilirubin can indicate liver dysfunction or diseases such as hepatitis, cirrhosis, or bile duct obstruction.
 High levels of bilirubin in the blood can lead to jaundice, a condition characterized by yellowing of the skin and eyes.
 Jaundice can occur in newborns with immature liver function, in adults with liver disease, or in conditions that lead to an increased breakdown of red blood cells.